heidariarash/DeepGUI/README.md

     - Dropout layer,
     - and Activation layer.

-+ Only TensorFlow framwork is accessible.
++ Only TensorFlow framework is accessible.
 PyTorch will be added soon.
 + Basic configurations of each layer is added.
 Advanced configurations will be added soon.
-+ Only Sequensial models are available in this version.
++ Only Sequential  models are available in this version.

 ## Some Screenshots of the GUI
 I provide some of the screenshots of the GUI here.
 I know that this configuration is not OK for a 10-class image dataset classification.
 It's just a simple example.